BeanGreen247/isp/README.md

 Open this link https://raw.githubusercontent.com/BeanGreen247/isp/master/hostsWindows

+or

+Open this link https://raw.githubusercontent.com/BeanGreen247/isp/master/hostsWindowsTweaked for a cleaner version with allower social medias such as Facebook, Instagram and Pinterest.

 Save file as and in the open dialog navigate to here `C:\Windows\System32\drivers\etc` and save the file by replacing the original and make sure the file type says `File`